ABC FACEBOOK GROUP ( https://www.facebook.com/groups/1913276852095925/about/ )

 A Facebook group has been set up appeal to members and others who like to use this media.
 Please share your photos, video clips, ask for ID advice or share an experience with the group!

-ARGYLL BIRD REPORT Volume 36 – with Systematic List for the year 2024.
-The report has now been completed and has been distributed to subscribed Argyll Bird Club members.
+ARGYLL BIRD REPORT Volume 37 – with Systematic List for the year 2025.
+The report is now published and will be distributed to Bird Club members.

-This report is now available as a full colour PDF for download by anyone – see under ‘Publications’.
+This report is now available as a full colour PDF for download by anyone following publication of ABR 37- see under ‘Publications‘.

 AVIAN INFLUENZA (BIRD FLU) – FURTHER INFORMATION ON THE LINKS BELOW